nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary/index.md

 Are you starting to see the pattern?

+TODO
 We're building our binary strings with the remainder, and not the quotient, of our division operation.
-We continue to perform that operation _while_ our number is greater than 0.
+We continue to perform the division operation _while_ our number is greater than 0.

 ```
 2 / 2 = 1